Rocketr/rocketrnet-ipn-php/README.md

    * A MySQL DateTime object signifying the time the invoice was generated (formatted as Y-m-d H:i:s)
  - txn_id
    * This is a string that represents a transaction id for the payment method used to purchase the product.
 For example, this can refer to payapl's transaction id, btc/eth's blockchain ID, or perfect money id
+ - status
+   * This is an integer value that refers to the order status.
+Please see sample code for more information.

 # How to Setup IPN Notifications on Your Website